bohde/lab/README.md

 ### `issue`

-Opens an issue in the current projec.
+Opens an issue in the current project.

 ```
 $ lab issue